GenomicsAotearoa/Gene_Regulatory_Networks_Simulation_Workshop/workshop_material/04_working_with_job_scheduler.md

 ### Exercise 4.5 😬

 >Let's submit your first sismonr slum job.
->* First step is to copy the already generated network to current working directory
+>* First step is to copy the already written R script to current working directory
 >
 >```bash
 >#please do make sure the working directory is 4_wwscheduler